More storms forecast as India toll rises

 At least 125 people are now reported to have died in fierce dust storms in northern India, with officials warning of more bad weather to come.

-High-speed winds and lightning have devastated many villages, brought down walls and left scores injured.
+High-speed winds and lightning devastated many villages, bringing down walls and leaving dozens injured.

-A spokesperson for the Uttar Pradesh relief commissioner's office told AFP the death toll was the highest from such storms in at least 20 years.
+An Uttar Pradesh relief commissioner's office spokesperson told AFP news agency the death toll was the highest from such storms in at least 20 years.

-Officials have said the death toll could rise over the coming days.
+Officials have said the death toll could rise as more bodies are found.

+Wind speeds were around 132 km/h (82mph) accompanied by hail storms and heavy lightning, officials said.

 India's Meteorological Department said more storms were likely across a wider area before the weekend.